bigkevmcd/commit-status-tracker/docs/tutorial.md

       app.example.com/status-context
     </th>
     <td>
-      This is the [context](https://developer.github.com/v3/repos/statuses/#create-a-status) that will be reported, you can require named contexts in your branch protection rules.
+      This is the <a href="https://developer.github.com/v3/repos/statuses/#create-a-status">context</a> that will be reported, you can require named contexts in your branch protection rules.
     </td>
     <td>No</td>
     <td>"default"</td>